2014 FIFA World Cup Group D: Italy vs Uruguay

 The two teams had met in eight previous matches, including twice in the FIFA World Cup (1970, group stage: Italy 0–0 Uruguay; 1990, round of 16: Italy 2–0 Uruguay).
-Their most recent meeting was in the 2013 FIFA Confederations Cup third place match, won by Italy 3–2 on penalties (2–2 draw after extra time).
+Their most recent meeting was in the 2013 FIFA Confederations Cup match for third place, won by Italy 3–2 on penalties (2–2 draw after extra time).

 After a goalless first half, Italy were reduced to 10 men in the second half when Claudio Marchisio was sent off for a studs-up challenge on Egidio Arévalo.

 Around the 79th minute, Uruguay forward Luis Suárez bit the left shoulder of Italian defender Giorgio Chiellini.
 Chiellini showed the bite marks to Mexican referee Marco Rodríguez, who missed the incident.
 As the Italian players protested to the referee for not penalising Suárez, Uruguay won a corner which Gastón Ramírez delivered from the right.
 Diego Godín rose to head the ball, with the only goal of the game going in off his back.
 In the 84th minute, a member of the Italian coaching staff was dismissed from the bench by the referee after an altercation with his Uruguayan counterparts.
 Uruguay's win qualified them for the knockout stage as the group runners-up, and eliminated Italy from the tournament; this marked the second consecutive time that Italy had been eliminated at the group stage.
-With Italy failing to qualify for the 2018 and 2022 tournaments, this would end up being their last World Cup match for at least 12 years.
+With Italy failing to qualify for the next three tournaments, this remains their latest World Cup match as of 2026.